colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 ## First Semester of Sophomore Year (Fall 2019):
 I worked very hard over the summer to regain my aerobic capacity after a month or so completely off due to peroneal tendinitis.

 In my last workout before heading back to school, I ran an 8 mile tempo run at the Rose Bowl in 42:16 (5:17 average).
 For reference, the Rose Bowl is not a flat training loop.
 I would estimate a slightly faster average on a flat course.
 This was a true tempo effort, and my first time ever doing longer tempo runs.
 I was really thrilled to finally, after a year-long break from tempo runs, be doing them again.
 That would have been an all-out effort the year before.

+Once I returned to school, I did not run any more tempo runs at a faster average.
+We had a new coach, so he was focused on the bigger picture.
+We ran our workouts slower, but the genius was in the consistency.
+No longer were our bodies going completely acidic after each session and our bodies could handle more volume.
+We may have rarely run faster than 4:50 pace in practice, but because we were so consistent, we peaked at the right time and I lowered my 8k personal best from 25:18 to 24:36.
+This training method was quite effective for cross country.

-Once I returned to school, I did not run any more tempo runs at a faster average than that, although I did run a 6 mile tempo where the last couple of miles, I dipped into the 5:0X’s.
-I look at that workout as a mini breakthrough.
+As it is of note, in the last few weeks before our Conference Championship, I ran a 6 mile tempo run.
+I ran the first 4 miles controlled, and then in the last two miles I dipped into the 5:0X's.
+I look at that workout as a breakthrough moment.
+Never before had I run that controlled and that fast in a true tempo effort.

-Over winter break, I had put in some solid base miles, so I attempted a 4 mile LT (Lactate-Threshold) run in early December, before I headed home for Winter Break.
-I ran 20:00, a 10 second PR for a threshold run, during base training.
-This was another mini break-through.
+Over Winter Break, I attempted a 4 mile LT solely off of base training.
+I ran 20:00, a 10 second PR for a threshold run.
+This was another mini break-through for me.

 ## Second Semester (Spring 2020):

 We began running 10 mile tempo runs in January of 2020, and the first one was rough.
 I ran 5:20’s for the first 7 miles feeling smooth, and then used whatever I had left to hang on and close the last couple of miles in 5:21’s.
 I ran 53:31 for my first 10 mile tempo run.

 My coach then smartly implemented hills after Monday runs.
 I credit that small addition to my tempo-run development.